tuanducdesign/portfolio/src/data/projects/conduit.md

 - `Postgresql` for the Relational Database.
 - `Docker` and `Docker Compose` to manage requirements to run the apps (redis, and postgresql), so that I don't need to install those.

-In this project I've learn a lot about sql and how the Backend works with REST API, for instance I think this is my first time build a Backend service that needs to write raw sql, lol.
+In this project I've learn a lot about sql and how the Backend works with REST API, for instance I think this is my first time build a Backend service that needs to write raw sql 😆.
 In Node.js I can use something like mongoose to work with MongoDB, or and orm for Relational Database.